-Non-Non-spendable fund balance is established to report items that are not expected to be converted to cashSpendablesuch as inventory and prepaid items; items not currently in cash form such as the long-term amount of loansFundand notes receivable as well as property acquired for resale; and, items legally or contractually required toBalancebe maintained intact such as the corpus (or principal) of a permanent fund.
+Non-Spendable Fund Balance Non-spendable fund balance is established to report items that are not expected to be converted to cash such as inventory and prepaid items; items not currently in cash form such as the long-term amount of loans and notes receivable as well as property acquired for resale; and, items legally or contractually required to be maintained intact such as the corpus (or principal) of a permanent fund.

-Restricted Restricted fund balance means amounts that can be spent only for specific purposes stipulated by (a) Fund external resource providers such as creditors (by debt covenants), grantors, contributors, or laws or Balance regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation will be budgeted and reported in special revenue funds, capital project funds or debt service funds.
-Unrestricted As previously defined, the unrestricted fund balances is the total of the committed fund balance, the assigned fund balance and the unassigned fund balance.
+Restricted Fund Balance Restricted fund balance means amounts that can be spent only for specific purposes stipulated by (a) external resource providers such as creditors (by debt covenants), grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation will be budgeted and reported in special revenue funds, capital project funds or debt service funds.

+Unrestricted Fund Balance As previously defined, the unrestricted fund balances is the total of the committed fund balance, the assigned fund balance and the unassigned fund balance.